 - 1/4 tsp ground cumin

-In a small, non-stick skillet over medium-low heat add the unpeeled cloves of garlic and dry toast them, shaking the skillet occasionally, until browned - about 5 minutes.
+- In a small, non-stick skillet over medium heat add the unpeeled cloves of garlic and dry toast them, shaking the skillet occasionally, until browned - about 5 minutes.
 Remove from heat.
 Peel skin and press through a garlic press.

-Add the drained chickpeas, water, olive oil and juice from the 1/2 lemon to the bowl of a small food process and pulse until well blended.
+- Add the drained chickpeas, water, olive oil and juice from the 1/2 lemon to the bowl of a small food processor and pulse until well blended.

-Add the toasted garlic, parsley, cumin and 1/2 teaspoon of salt.
+- Add the toasted garlic, parsley, cumin, paprika and 1 teaspoon of kosher salt.
 Puree until smooth.
-Taste the hummus and add more salt and/or more cumin, if desired.
+Taste the hummus and add more salt if desired.

 - Hummus will keep in an air-tight container in the refrigerator for up to three days.

 More vegan recipes:

 - Curried Cauliflower Popcorn